Employer Sponsored Visas

 Regional Sponsored Migration Scheme (RSMS) – This visa (subclass 187) is for employers in regional Australia, to fill skilled positions they are unable to fill from the local labour market.
 Under the RSMS, employers are able to nominate staff from overseas or temporary residents currently in Australia to fill full-time, permanent vacancies.

 Temporary Skill Shortage (TSS) Visas - This TSS visa (subclass 482) is the most commonly used program for employers to sponsor overseas workers to work in Australia on a temporary basis to fill nominated skilled positions.
 It is possible for overseas workers to be employed for a period of up to 4 years on the visa.

 - Overseas businesses

-Training and Research Visa – This visa (subclass 402) allows foreign nationals to complete structured and supervised workplace-based training and professional development programs, or observe or undertake academic research in Australia on a temporary basis.
+Training and Research Visa – This visa (subclasses 407 and 408) allows foreign nationals to complete structured and supervised workplace-based training and professional development programs, or observe or undertake academic research in Australia on a temporary basis.